bjornregnell/ubuntu-tweaks/evolution-email-client/README.md

 The configuration examples below are for employees and students at Lund University, Sweden - the configurations need to be adjusted according to your specifics if you are with another organisation.

+If Gnome Evolution does not work for you, or if you want a backup solution, you may want to [install Outlook as a PWA using Edge on Linux](https://github.com/bjornregnell/ubuntu-tweaks/tree/master/outlook-as-PWA).

 ## Install flatpak version of Gnome Evolution

 Install flatpak and flathub, see  https://www.omgubuntu.co.uk/2019/02/how-to-install-flatpak-on-ubuntu-flathub and https://wiki.gnome.org/Apps/Evolution/Flatpak